 In some ways, things are now easier since we can use publicly available data on social platforms to learn more about a potential partner before we meet them, helping us quickly connect over shared interests.

 But perhaps you’ve struggled to get a man to talk to you in the past.
-Are you afraid that if you reach out, it just won’t work out?
+Are you afraid that it won’t work out if you reach out?
 Well, you’re in the right place.
 We’ll delve into ten tips for you to get any man to talk to you!

 10 Tips on How to Talk to a Guy When You’re Shy